windley/CS462-Event-Edition/project/Lab0.md

 - Serve a static web page that displays your name
 - Create a custom AMI with your basic server configuration

-# Log-in info.
+# Log-in info
 - Website: https://289357741533.signin.aws.amazon.com/console
-- User Name: cs462Students
+- Credentials will be supplied to you by the TA

+*Note: you are responsible for protecting your credentials.
+Their loss could result in substantial charges at Amazon which BYU would be responsible for covering.
+If your credentials are responsible for a breach, you will lose your Amazon privileges and have to find some other way to complete class requirements.*

+*In particular, be sure that your AWS secret and password are __never__ hard coded into a file that will be stored in any public server.
+This is especially true of code you upload to Github.*

 # Passoff Procedure

-- Email the TA (cs462ta@gmail.com) with this information, provide the AMI ID of your custom AMI, the User Data (bootstrapping) script you wish to use, and your full name.
+- Email the TA with this information, provide the AMI ID of your custom AMI, the User Data (bootstrapping) script you wish to use, and your full name.
 Please place in the email subject line "Lab 0 passoff".

 # Booting an AMI